-Our two hour school excursion, commencing and finishing at Federation Square explores built structures, the Yarra River and Birrarung Marr looking at the human and geographic characteristics of central Melbourne places:
+Our two-hour school excursion, commencing and finishing at Federation Square explores built structures, the Yarra River and Birrarung Marr looking at the human and geographic characteristics of central Melbourne places:

-HOW Melbourne places over time since settlement to today have been important to particular people, their culture and their relationship with land.
+HOW Melbourne places over time since settlement to today have been important to particular people, their culture and their relationship with the land.

 SIMILARITIES and differences between characteristics of Melbourne places.

 EXAMINES Melbourne’s natural features, vegetation and differing climates were utilised and sustained by Indigenous people and later settlers and contemporary Melbournians over time and how they have valued the land in different ways.
 We use many early images.

 WHY it is important to protect and sustain our land.

 HOW our land is different in some ways to other countries.

 EXPLORES how places including Federation Square celebrates the uniting of British colonies to become States as well as First Nation.

 SEE – BOOKINGS AND PRICES – FOR INDIVIDUALS, GROUPS AND SCHOOLS